elmariachi111/amethon/article/article.md

 # Accepting Crypto Payments in a Classic Commerce App

-E-commerce storefronts are surprisingly slowly adapting crypto tokens as a payment method.
-Crypto payment plugins or payment gateway integrations aren't generally available or rely on a 3rd party custodian to collect, exchange and distribute revenues.
-Considering the growing ownership rate and experimentation ratio of crypto currencies, a "pay with token" button could be a great addition to any online shop to drive sales.
-Here we demonstrate how you can integrate a secure crypto payment method into any online store without relying on any 3rd party service.
+E-commerce storefronts are surprisingly slow to offer crypto payment methods to their customers.
+Crypto payment plugins or payment gateway integrations aren't generally available or rely on 3rd party custodians to collect, exchange and distribute money.
+Considering the growing ownership rate and experimentation ratio of crypto currencies, a "pay with crypto" button could greatly drive sales, though.
+This article demonstrates how you can integrate a custom secure crypto payment method into any online store without relying on any 3rd party service.

-## Scenario: the amethon bookstore
+## Scenario: the Amethon Bookstore

-The goal is to build a storefront for downloadable ebooks that accepts the blockchain's native Ether currency and ERC20 stablecoins (pegged in USD) as payment which allows us to do without an external exchange rate service apart from an updated ETH/USD rate that we will just assume fixed for simplicity's sake.
+The goal is to build a storefront for downloadable ebooks that accepts the Ethereum blockchain's native currency ("Ether") and ERC20 stablecoins (pegged in USD) as payment method.
+Lets refer to it as "Amethon" from here on.

-### application structure
+### Application Structure

-The store is built as a very plain express CRUD API with no direct connection to any blockchain.
-Its frontend relies on a plain Create React App setup and the settlement layer consists of an Ethereum smart contract that accepts Ether and ERC20 payments.
+The store is built as a plain express CRUD API that itself is not connected to any blockchain at all.
+Its frontend activates payment requests on that API that customers fulfill using nothing but their crypto wallet.

-Amethon is "classic" ecommerce application so it must take care of the business logic itself.
-To initiate the checkout transaction the backend creates a `PaymentRequest` object with an unique identifier that users are supposed to send along their payment transaction.
-Once the payment has settled, a permanently running daemon listens to corresponding payment events emitted by the contract layer and updates the store's database when a payment has settled.
-To authenticate requests for the final download step the backend requires the customer's individual signature.
-The full Amethon implementation can be found on our [github repo](https://github.com/elmariachi111/amethon).
-All code is written in Typescript and can be compiled using the respective `yarn build` or `yarn dev` commands.
+Amethon is designed as a "traditional" e-commerce application that takes care of the business logic itself and doesn't rely on any onchain data besides the payment itself.
+Upon checkout initiation the backend issues `PaymentRequest` objects that carry an unique identifier (i.e. an "invoice number") that users will send attach to their payment transactions.
+A background daemon listens to the respective contract events and updates the store's database when a payment has been detected.
+The full Amethon implementation can be found on our [github monorepo](https://github.com/elmariachi111/amethon).
+All code is written in Typescript and can be compiled using the package's `yarn build` or `yarn dev` commands.

-## Contracts

-### The PaymentReceiver contract
+## The PaymentReceiver contract

-The heart of our bookstore is an Ethereum `PaymentReceiver` smart contract that accepts payments on behalf of the storefront owner.
-Provided they don't contain any errors themselves, smart contracts can be considered trustworthy fund keepers and hence are a great place to store income.
-Every time a user sends funds to the `PaymentReceiver` contract, it emits an `PaymentReceived` event that contains information about the payment origin (the buyer's Ethereum account), its total value, the token contract used, and the `paymentId` that all interactions refer to.
+The heart of Amethon is the `PaymentReceiver` smart contract that accepts payments on behalf of the storefront owner.
+Provided they don't contain any errors themselves, smart contracts can be considered trustworthy and uncompromiseable funds keepers.
+Every time a user sends funds to the `PaymentReceiver`, the contract emits an `PaymentReceived` event that contains information about the payment's origin (the customer's Ethereum account), its total value, the token contract used, and the `paymentId` that refers to the backend's database entry.

 ```solidity
   event PaymentReceived(